Dr. Tony Fabijančić, BA (St. Francis Xavier), MA (Victoria), PhD (New Brunswick)

 Dr. Tony Fabijančić is a wide-ranging, interdisciplinary thinker and writer who has produced works beyond the limitations imposed by traditional academic research.
 He is a travel writer, essayist, scholar and photographer whose interests include modernity, space, vision, Croatia, the former Yugoslavia and anamorphosis.

-He teaches mainly first-year English, Creative Writing, Twentieth-Century British and Irish Literature, and World Literature in Translation.
+He teaches mainly first-year English, Introduction to Creative Writing, Creative Writing, World Literature in Translation, Twentieth-Century British and Irish Literature, Contemporary Fiction in English, and the Western.
 He has also taught Critical Theory, Science Fiction and Canadian Short Stories.
 In 1996 Dr. Fabijancic became the first professor to teach film at Grenfell Campus (Wim Wenders’

-Paris, Texas), and the first to introduce travel writing and experiential writing into his classes.
+Paris, Texas), the first to teach lyrics from music in English and other languages (from Lightnin’ Hopkins to Tom Waits to Bijelo Dugme), and the first to introduce travel writing and experiential writing into his classes.

 Representative scholarly contributions